zhcet19/Internship-task/README.md

 # Internship-task
-Its a simple website faq based website with chatbox integrated
+Its a simple faq based website with chatbox integrated in it.